Connecticut has had a creative bent since at least the Age of Impressionism.

 That was the time in which the Bush-Holley House housed an artist colony while serving as a boarding house.
 It’s why the building is the only one in Greenwich on the National Register of Historic Buildings.

 Such famous Impressionist artists spent time there painting, including:

 - Ernest Lawson

 - Theodore Robinson

 And you can’t blame them.
 The train ride out from New York City was relatively quick and easy, and they could find ample scenes to inspire them.

-Today, our state is still a mecca for fans of the arts.
+Today, our state is still a mecca for American art lovers.
 Exploring the various museums is one of the best things to do in Connecticut.